ubc-library-rc/intro-regex/content/02_what_are_regex.md

 A regular expression (regex for short) is a series of characters that describe a _pattern_ in a string of text according to a standardized set of rules.
 This pattern gets compared to the string and either it matches or doesn't - it's kind of like the 'find' function but with superpowers.
 You may be familiar with the concept of a wildcard character.
 For example, in Microsoft Word, the `?` character allows you to search for 'any character'.
 So, searching for `c?t` would find each of the following results: `cat`, `cot`, `cut`, `c t`.

 Regular expressions are similar to this, but it's a much expanded and more powerful system.
-Regular expressions are also standardized across programs, whereas wildcards are usually program specific and therefore less useful.
+Regular expressions are also more or less standardized across programs (with some dialectal variations depending on context), whereas wildcards are usually program specific and therefore less useful.

 ## Why are regular expressions useful?